-During the first three years you are required to take three courses which proceed chronologically, focusing on antiquity in the first year through to modernity in the third.
-If you wish, you may also take an optional course in Hebrew.
+During the first three years you are required to take three courses per academic year, which generally proceed chronologically, focusing on antiquity in the first year through to modernity in the third.
+If you wish, you may also take an optional course in Hebrew or Greek.